Metamogul/timestone/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+A clear and concise description of the buggy behaviour.

 **To Reproduce**
-Code snippet or example that reproduces the behaviour.
+Code snippet or example that reproduces the bug.

 **Expected behavior**
 A clear and concise description of what you expected to happen.